warrior1211421/Gaming-Techies/content/posts/best-audiophile-headphones-for-gaming-top-7-list.md

           Shure SRH1540 belongs to the premium class of professional headphones.
           It even includes premium in its name.
 So, you won’t be wrong to expect a little extra from the product in terms of experience and performance.
-As a result, the Shure headphone is widely used by the professionals of every field.
+As a result, the Shure headphone is widely used by professionals in every field.
 It provides crystal clear sound so that you can hear all the highs and lows of the sound with minimal focus.
           In short, if you are looking for the most premium experience that audiophile headphones can offer, I recommend that you check this one out.

-          SRH1540 comes with several upgrades that you can’t find in other devices.
-For instance, Shure collaborated with APTIV Film company to develop the improved diaphragm.
+          SRH1540 comes with several upgrades that you can’t find on other devices.
+For instance, Shure collaborated with the APTIV Film company to develop the improved diaphragm.
 It is optimized to provide a lower THD or (total harmonic distortion).
-Similarly, the circumaural design of the closed back prevents sound leakage and suppresses the background sound catchment with active noise cancellation.
+Similarly, the circumaural design of the closed-back prevents sound leakage and suppresses the background sound catchment with active noise cancellation.

           Similarly, this audiophile headphone is optimized for long sessions.
-The soft and comfortable earpads fit perfect over the ears.
+The soft and comfortable earpads fit perfectly over the ears.
 Moreover, the lightweight design doesn’t cause any strain on the ears even after several hours of use.
 Therefore, you can enjoy the long sessions of hardcore gaming without feeling any fatigue on your beloved ears.
     pros:
       - pro: 40mm neodymium drivers
       - pro: Highly durable